iboB/jalog/doc/async.md

 ## Custom Asynchronous Logging

 Of course you don't have to use the built-in asynchronous logging capabilities of Jalog and still have asynchronous logging.
 As we mentioned above `jalog::AsyncLogging` is just a `jalog::Sink`.
 You can create your own object derived from `jalog::Sink` to do asynchronous logging which is best suited for your needs and environment.

+If you choose to implement your own async logging, you might want to consider disabling the built-in one.
+You can do it with the CMake configuration option `JALOG_NO_BUILTIN_ASYNC` set to `YES`.